Here are a few tips and tools to guide your arts promotion activities.

 If you don't know where to start, read The ABC ’s of Advocacy.
 This 11-page resource provides useful advice on how to become a better advocate in the arts in Canada.

 Developing relationships with Members of Parliament is not just an annual Arts Day activity.
+There are many opportunities to engage with your MP year round.

 Find out how.